-- Fermented foods improve digestion by introducing beneficial microflora to our digestive systems.
-These microbes replacing old ones that have been killed off by the consumption of antibiotics and chlorinated water while introducing new genetics that are better adapted to environmental pathogens than those trapped in the gut.
+- Fermented foods improve digestion by introducing beneficial microflora to digestive systems.
+These microbes replenish the gut with microbes that may have been killed off by the consumption of antibiotics or chlorinated water, while also introducing new genetics to that are better adapted to environmental pathogens and stressors.

-- Fermented foods are claimed to increase longevity.
+- Fermented foods may increase longevity.
 Many traditional cultures claim that their fermented foods contribute to their health.
-For example, in in post-WWII Japan, villages that consumed large quantities of miso soup (a double fermented broth) has significantly lower rates of cancer and radiation sickness.
+For example, in post-WWII Japan, villages that consumed large quantities of miso soup (a double fermented broth) has significantly lower rates of cancer and radiation sickness.

 The Fermenting Fungi

-However, it is possible, and quite inexpensive, to perpetuate these cultures using the same aseptic techniques used for mushroom cultivation.
-Maintaining one’s own collection of fermenting fungal cultures thus enables a person to derive all the above benefits of fermented foods at a fraction of their normal cost in a gourmet food store.
+Small-scale production of the above often requires the importation of fungal cultures, though some can be “wild fermented” by the yeasts found on the surface of the ingredients.
+It is also possible to easily perpetuate these cultures using the same techniques found in mushroom cultivation.
+Maintaining one’s own collection of fermenting fungal cultures thus enables a person to derive all the above benefits at a fraction of their normal cost.
 Home brewers commonly keep a collection of various strains of yeasts for different types of alcoholic drinks and Indonesians keep stock of their tempeh cultures.
-Hopefully, as the skills of fungal cultivation become more popular in the West, these fermented foods and others like them will also rise in popularity.
+Hopefully, as the skills of fungal cultivation become more commonplace in the coming yeasts, these fermented foods and others like them will also rise in popularity.